 Other areas which are expected to see a large increase in demand for skilled workers is 1) the ICT sector and 2) the Oil and Gas industry.
 A National Broadband Network Project for the Australian Government worth $43 billion is set to put some strain on Australia’s ICT sector.
 The growth rate of Australia’s IT sector is expected to reach 3 times that of employment, enough to create an additional 36,000 jobs by 2013.

 John Grant, the chairman of the Australian Information Industry Association, believes the solution to sustaining growth at these rates lies in sourcing workers from abroad.
-He said the reason for this is because, “We are not putting enough people through our own institutions.”
+He said the reason for this is because:

 Using The Skills Shortage List to Your Advantage